 Here are some ideas for serving your meatballs:

-- Toothpicks – provide toothpicks for people to serve themselves meatballs.
+- Toothpicks – Provide toothpicks for people to serve themselves meatballs.

-- Buns – meatballs on slider buns are a great way to eat this appetizer and turn it into a casual meal.
+- Buns – Meatballs on slider buns are a great way to eat this appetizer and turn it into a casual meal.

 Frequently Asked Questions